bougie/pybrief/README.md

 PyBRIEF
 =======

-PyBRIEF is a small blog system written in python with django.
+PyBRIEF is a small blog (and more cause it's modular) system written in python with django.